HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

 - **Analytics**: some KPI to monitor your AI usage: tokens, generated answers, daily usage...

-- **Help**: Embeded product documentation.
+- **Help**: Embedded product documentation.

 ### Step 2: Setting up your knowledge base

 Create a new project in AI Knowledge to organize your documents effectively.

 1. **Log into AI Knowledge**: Access your dashboard.
-2. **Create a wew Project**: Navigate to the project management area and create a new project to start building your AI.
+2. **Create a new Project**: Navigate to the project management area and create a new project to start building your AI.

 ![Create project](https://prismeai-uploads-prod.oss.eu-west-0.prod-cloud-ocb.orange-business.com/zDIzJgZ/8Th-fkX-OgPCEtflsr2kU.Screenshot-2024-05-03-at-17.42.00.png "Create project")